dustinpfister/blog_posts/_posts/canvas-chartjs.md

 ---
-title: Using Chart.js to make and work with canvas charts with javaScript
+title: Using Chart.js to make and work with Canvas Charts with javaScript
 tags: [js, canvas]
 categories: canvas
 date: 2017-12-01 11:48:00
 id: 102
-updated: 2019-09-08 16:32:39
+updated: 2019-09-08 16:37:34
-version: 1.4
+version: 1.5
 ---

 These days I am working out some projects that have to do with analyzing text, and it would be nice to find a way to visualize that data with canvas elements.
 I was thinking of making my own solution, but I am glad that I have found [charts.js](http://www.chartjs.org/docs/latest/) as it is pretty much just what I had in mind, and seems to work great!